10. Introducing Data Frames

 ## 0.49800000000000005

-Hence, what we have covered in the part dealing with vector processing still holds for data frame columns as well (there will be more, stay tuned).
+As a consequence, what we covered in the part of this book that dealt with vector processing still holds for data frame columns (but there will be more).

 Series